Curious-Shaurya/Value-At-Risk-Engine-Monte-Carlo/README.md

 $S_{t+\Delta t} = S_t \times \exp\left(\left(\mu - \frac{\sigma^2}{2}\right)\Delta t + \sigma \sqrt{\Delta t} \cdot Z\right)$

 Where:
-S_t is the current price
+St is the current price
-\mu is the drift (annual expected return)
-\sigma is the volatility (annual standard deviation)
-\Delta t is the change in time (1/252 for a trading year) Z is the correlated random shock everyday.
+mu is the drift (annual expected return) sigma is the volatility (annual standard deviation) Delta t is the change in time (1/252 for a trading year) Z is the correlated random shock everyday.

 ### The Performance Metrics